3.11. Aurora

 Define Aurora Process Exclusion

-An overview over the top event producing processes is given on the bottom of the section.
-Another possibility is to download a Aurora Diagnostics Pack and look in the status.txt at the event statistics by process.
+An overview of the top event-producing processes is shown at the bottom of the section.
+You can also download an Aurora Diagnostics Pack and review the event statistics by process in status.txt.

 If needed, false positives can be globally defined on all Aurora agents at Service Control > Aurora > False Positive Filters.
-It is recommended to filter false positives at Service Control > Sigma > Rules and filter the false positives on a rule level using the "edit false positive" action (funnel icon).
-For more details see False Positive Tuning of Sigma Rules.
+It is recommended to filter false positives at Service Control > Sigma > Rules and tune false positives at the rule level using the "edit false positive" action (funnel icon).
+For more details, see False Positive Tuning of Sigma Rules.
 If this is not possible, because you need a quick fix and multiple rules are affected, the global false positive filter can help.

 Define Global Aurora False Positive Filters